Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 <img src="Images/Table_2_2.PNG" height = 200>

 While the VAE has less error in terms of AVRB and RMSE, the AE correlates between with the student knowledge.
-Below I have graphed the student knowledge compared to the ground truth.
+The graph below illustrates this is the plots of the estimated knowledge with the actual student knowledge.

 <img src="Images/fig5.png" height = 200>

+The autoencoder has a strong linear relationship with the true values, but is constrained.
+The autoencoder has only rarely assignes someone a score of greater than 1 or less than -1.
+The VAE, on the other hand, struggles less with assigning higher or lower scores.
+It is less compact than the autoencoder, relating the lower correlation.
+Thus the VAE does better with RMSE or absolute error, but has slightly poorer correlation scores than the autoencoder.

 ## Extensions
-The paper left room for many additional questions to be asked about the capabilities of VAEs for student assessment.
-I looked at the following:
-1. Which architectures can best extract the learner data?
-    1. How much dropout is necessary?
-    1. Which activations work best?
-1. How do VAEs perform with different amounts of learner data?
-1. Do some hidden distributions work better than others?

-One of the first questions to be asked about the study, is whether a change in VAE architecture would change the predictive power of the network.
+The paper investigated whether a VAE could outperform and AE in terms of reconstructing the test and understanding student knowledge.
+Building on this approach, a similar question is whether a change in VAE architecture would change either of the above.
 The network used in the paper had only one hidden layer with a sigmoid activation.
 It did not employ any regularization, such as dropout, and it did not have more modern activations.
 I created many networks with varying levels of compexity to test the if any factors affected the performance in detecting student knowledge.

 The first factor tested was activation.
 I had the base network described in the paper, with the only modification being that I changed the inner activation from sigmoidal to either tanh or relu.
-I ran five networks of each to test differences.
+I ran twenty networks of each to test differences.

 Insert Graph Here